aimeemussard/aimeemussard/README.md

 ## 🌸 Fun Facts

 - I'm a huge fan of podcasts!
-My current favorites are The Cutroom Floor/A Bit Fruity/the H3 Podcast.
 - I have a degree in fashion design and I love drawing, experiencing with new sewing techniques and pattern making.

 <!--## My GitHub Stats